-Project Activities Environmental Mitigation Measures Responsi Budget - Impacts Implementation Monitoring Source Impacts welding and hot works, gloves, facemasks with appropriate filters for dust removal, plastic helmets with top and side protection, body suits, and safety shoes and boots Implement fall prevention and protection measures for workers exposed to falling hazard Install guard rails, proper use of ladders and scaffolds, and use of fall prevention devices such as safety belt Provide first aid attendant for the project as well as medical kit to treat workers' injuries and illnesses prior to transportation to hospital.
+Project Activities Environmental Mitigation Measures Responsibility Budget Impacts Implementation Monitoring Source welding and hot works, gloves, facemasks with appropriate filters for dust removal, plastic helmets with top and side protection, body suits, and safety shoes and boots Implement fall prevention and protection measures for workers exposed to falling hazard Install guard rails, proper use of ladders and scaffolds, and use of fall prevention devices such as safety belt Provide first aid attendant for the project as well as medical kit to treat workers' injuries and illnesses prior to transportation to hospital.
 Train workers in the use of MSDS of chemicals used in the construction site, safe work practices, and appropriate use of PPE to mitigate exposure from chemical hazards Implement the asbestos risk management plan developed by DSC Firm.
 Only workers with necessary qualifications and experience shall implement the plan.
-Store flammables away from entry and exit points of buildings, and storage area should have natural floor and ceiling level ventilation Install fire extinguishers in workers' camp and in construction site Ensure and enforce hygiene among workers and to allow sick workers not to continue working in the construction site Observe COVID 19 health protocols as mandated by the Inter-agency Task Force on COVID 19 and the Department of Health Breeding grounds of vectors such as mosquitoes should be kept free from stagnant water Ensure cleanliness to keep away pests Provide emergency and health services on site to address Implementation Monitoring Source Community health and safety worker's injury and illness, including access to ambulance and medical services from nearby hospitals Contractor DSC Firm / PMU / TESDA Incorporated in environmental mitigations allocation of construction contract (contract of civil works)
+Store flammables away from entry and exit points of buildings, and storage area should have natural floor and ceiling level ventilation Install fire extinguishers in workers' camp and in construction site Ensure and enforce hygiene among workers and to allow sick workers not to continue working in the construction site Observe COVID 19 health protocols as mandated by the Inter-agency Task Force on COVID 19 and the Department of Health Breeding grounds of vectors such as mosquitoes should be kept free from stagnant water Ensure cleanliness to keep away pests Provide emergency and health services on site to address worker's injury and illness, including access to ambulance and medical services from nearby hospitals Community healt Fence the perimeter of the construction site, install signages, assign guards at entrance and exit, and inform the stakeholders (internal and external) through regular consultations Ensure that there are no hazardous conditions inside the project site such as open excavation and unstable piles.
+Prioritize and promote traffic safety during construction phase when project equipment and machineries were utilized that may impact the safety and health of the public Contractor DSC Firm / PMU / TESDA Incorporated in environmental mitigations allocation of construction contract (contract of civil works)